The 4 Cs of Addiction: Craving, Compulsion, Control, Consequences

 • Craving: Notice what triggers your urges.
 Journaling or mindfulness exercises can help you track patterns and reduce the automatic pull of cravings.

 • Consequences: Reflect honestly on the consequences of addiction, physical, emotional, and relational.
 This reflection can strengthen motivation and reinforce the value of long-term recovery.
+The fallout on relationships and on everyday quality of life each get a page of their own.

 Applying the 4 Cs in daily life helps turn abstract concepts into actionable steps.
-It gives you a roadmap for responding to urges, reducing shame, and making progress–even in moments that feel chaotic.
+It gives you a roadmap for responding to urges, reducing shame, and making progress, even in moments that feel chaotic.

 Begin Healing Today at New Leaf

-FAQs: Understanding the 4 Cs of Addiction
+FAQs About the 4 Cs of Addiction

 Are the 4 Cs only for substance use disorders?